Q&A with Public Finance Expert Nádia Hassamo: An Inside Look at Mozambique’s Path to Development

 Can you share some recent results from SPEED’s assistance?

 This year, SPEED supported the General Inspectorate of Finance to carry out audits for the education sector, which represents more than 20 percent of the 2023 State budget.
 In total, 23 inspectors audited 490 schools in the Zambézia, Nampula, and Niassa provinces.
 Transparent audits of schools will help the government improve the management of education funds.
-Earlier in 2024, we also conducted training on conducting tax risk assessments in the extractive industry, where 23 technicians from the MEF and other government entities associated with extractives learned about methods to measure the risks associated with this new industry.
+Earlier in 2024, we also conducted training on identifying and quantifying fiscal risks in the extractive industry, for 23 technicians from the MEF and other government entities associated with extractives.

 Through engaging discussions and practical exercises, technicians from the MEF have gained valuable insights into effective strategies for handling fiscal risks.